Assisted Living Wandering Residents – Reasons & Management

 Josette Weinstein, Marketing Coordinator

-A few weeks ago, an elderly woman died after wandering from a Minnesota assisted living facility barefoot in the middle of the night.
-When a facility caretaker noticed the woman was missing from her apartment, she immediately began searching for the missing resident and ultimately found her in the parking lot, but the amount of time that the woman had been out in the cold alone is unknown.
+A few years ago, an elderly woman died after wandering from a Minnesota assisted living facility barefoot in the middle of the night.
+When a facility caretaker noticed the woman was missing from her apartment, she immediately began searching for the missing resident.
+She ultimately found her in the parking lot, but the amount of time that the woman had been out in the cold alone was unknown.

-Unfortunately, unsupervised resident wandering is more common – especially in the winter – than we would hope.
-Only a day later in London, a woman with dementia wandered from her assisted living community and died of hypothermia.
+Unfortunately, unsupervised resident wandering is more common than we would hope, especially if they feel disoriented or lost.
+When it happens during winter or adverse weather conditions, the chance of an unfavorable outcome is high.
+Only a day after Minnesota's event, a London woman with dementia wandered from her assisted living community and died of hypothermia.
 Again, the amount of time this woman was exposed to the elements outside is unknown.

 Why Residents Wander

-To help prevent patient wandering, facilities can deploy unique tracking devices such as a real-time location system, alarm systems, staff strategies, and more.
+To help prevent patient wandering, facilities can deploy wander management systems such as a real-time location system, alarm systems, staff strategies and more.

 What Can Help Prevent Resident Wandering

-If a resident begins to wander out of bounds, staff members are immediately notified and can respectfully redirect them before they travel too far out-of-bounds.
-This avoids awkward encounters and dangerous situations as well as significantly reduces the amount of time caregivers spend searching for missing residents.
+If a resident begins to wander out of bounds, staff members are immediately notified and can respectfully redirect them before they travel too far.
+This avoids awkward encounters and dangerous situations and significantly reduces the time caregivers spend searching for missing residents.

 Learn More